danmayer/danmayer.github.com/_posts/2016-11-26-standup-markdown-history.md

 Daily Standup, is the workhorse of the system.
 The section where I put in what I plan to do for a day, but also adjust it to what I am doing during the day.
 At the start of the week, I write down a few of the things I know for the full week.
 As the week progresses, there is more and more detail and often my days get fully booked up with work scheduled.

+We share our text standups in a Slack channel, so I try to share mine at the end of most days or at the end of the week.
+I used to share at start of day, but to often unexpected items end up changing my plans.

 ```Markdown
 # Standup